clhenrick/bay-area-jobs-viz/prototypes/README.md

   - pick any given year from 2002 to 2015
   - see the difference between any two years
   - dynamically classify data & set color scale domain
+  - use Leaflet and a tile layer for better zooming and panning and basemap context